 My days before the Apple Mac

-I’m Darren, the creative director for DL Design and I thought as I’ve been in the print and design business some time I’d give you an insight about how we used to work before Apple Macs came along.
+I’m Darren, the Creative Print Specialist for DL Design and I thought as I’ve been in the print and design business some time I’d give you an insight about how we used to work before Apple Macs came along.

 After leaving school in the late 80s I hadn’t made up my mind whether I wanted a career in technical illustration or graphic design, you see I’d always enjoyed technical drawing at school but had liked art too.
 Which way should I go?

 Now I must mention this was in the ‘good old days’ of the Youth Training Scheme or YTS as it was known back then; it was an on-job training course for school leavers aged 16 and 17 and promised training to its applicants.
 The training place was guaranteed by the government, and trainees were also paid whilst on the course and through this scheme I found a position available at a technical illustrators in town, it was run by a lovely old guy from a small office on the second floor and it was here where I began my on-job training as a trainee technical illustrator.

 Apart from being my first job from school and wearing my new suit and tie it was a real exciting learning curve for me; going to work; earning some money – all £27 per week, gaining my independence and learning about something I had a real interest in.
 It was also my first time sitting down at an A0 drawing board complete with parallel motion bar, my own height adjustable swivel chair in a commercial environment with the largest collection of set squares, flexi curves and Rotring pens you ever saw – more about some of those later.